-- Information about high-performance computing (HPC) at UiB can you find in the HPC documentation portal.
+- Information about high-performance computing (HPC) at UiB is provided by the Scientific computing group.
 The Norwegian Research Infrastructure Services ("Metacenter") regularly organizes training events.

 - Exchanging files in collaboration projects: FileSender is a national service for transfer of larger files.

-- Choose file formats that will ensure long-term access.
+- Choose non-proprietary file formats that will ensure long-term access.